-A few weeks ago I received an email from a friend and fellow marketer, asking if I had any tips for sales enablement.
+A few weeks ago I received an email from a former colleague asking if I had any tips for sales enablement.
 Specifically, he was interested in how we arm our customer-facing teams to tell a cohesive story around the product, a launch, a new feature, etc.

-His question got me thinking about the internal processes, touchpoints, and tools we use to keep our customer-facing teams informed and aligned around our product.
+His question got me thinking about the internal processes, touchpoints, and vehicles we use to keep our customer-facing teams informed and aligned around our product.

 I shared with him the following seven tactics we’ve implemented at Chili Piper.
 These are repeatable processes that have helped us keep our sales, account management, and customer success teams enabled.
 Hopefully, they can help you as well.